Chart Color Schemes

 Pearsall lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of the Pearsall statistical area (Lv2) is around 4,329.
-This figure reflects an increase of 85 people since the 2021 Census, which reported a population of 4,244.
-The change is inferred from AreaSearch's estimation of 4,328 residents following examination of ABS's latest ERP data release in June 2024 and validation of six new addresses since the Census date.
-This results in a density ratio of 2,757 persons per square kilometer, placing Pearsall in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, ending in Nov 2025, Pearsall has demonstrated a compound annual growth rate of 2.0%, outpacing its SA4 region.
-Population growth was primarily driven by natural growth contributing approximately 42.0% during recent periods.
+The suburb of Pearsall had an estimated population of around 4,329 as of February 2026, reflecting a growth of 85 people since the 2021 Census which reported a population of 4,244.
+This increase was inferred from AreaSearch's estimation of 4,328 residents following their examination of the latest ERP data release by the ABS in June 2024 and validation of six new addresses since the Census date.
+The population density ratio is approximately 2,757 persons per square kilometer, placing Pearsall in the upper quartile relative to other locations assessed by AreaSearch.
+Over the past decade, ending in 2021, Pearsall demonstrated a compound annual growth rate of 2.0%, outperforming its SA4 region.
+Natural growth contributed approximately 42.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 using a base year of 2022.

 Frequently Asked Questions - Population